hugoalmeida264/pup-u14-al/README.md

 - Known issues:
 =============================================

-Vagrant reload - crashes docker, Workaround: run vagrant up --provision to re-rerun puppet in all severs.
-See backlog for more details of fix
+Vagrant reload - crashes docker
+Workaround: run vagrant up --provision to re-rerun puppet in all severs.
+See backlog for more details of future fix

-Vagrant 1.8.7 has an issue on my Mac which prevents to download the vagrant machines, workaround - downgrade to version 1.8.4
+Vagrant 1.8.7 has an issue on my Mac which prevents to download the vagrant machines, Workaround - downgrade to version 1.8.4
 =============================================
 - Backlog:
 =============================================